Clavulinopsis umbrinella: Habitat and distribution

 The fruit bodies of Clavulinopsis umbrinella grow in grass.
 In Europe, it is uncommon, having been reported from Great Britain, France, and the Czech Republic.
 It is also found in North America.

 In 2014, it was claimed that the species had been discovered for the first time in Scotland in the grounds of Napier University's Craiglockhart Campus, which Napier acquired in 1986.
 During the First World War the property served as a military hospital and was used to treat shell-shocked officers.
 The poets Wilfred Owen and Siegfried Sassoon met when they were treated there in 1917.
 Ecologist Abbie Patterson made the discovery on a lawn at the campus and has come up with a "quirky theory" that soldiers' boots may have picked up spores in the mud of the Flanders Fields.
 As evidence, Patterson offers a photograph of soldiers and nurses lined up on the same spot that he made his discovery.
 (Patterson has discovered several other rare species in the grounds, an outcome he attributes to the absence of weedkillers.)
 However, the National Biodiversity Network's Gateway site indicates that the species has been recorded in Scotland on about twenty previous occasions though Patterson's find was the first to be verified.
-This verification was clarified by Professor Roy Watling MBE, PhD., DSc, FRSE, F.I.Biol., C.Biol., FLS (born 1938) is a Scottish mycologist who has made significant contributions to the study of fungi both in identification of new species and correct taxonomic placement, as well as in fungal ecology.
+This verification was clarified by Roy Watling, a Scottish mycologist who has made significant contributions to the study of fungi both in identification of new species and correct taxonomic placement, as well as in fungal ecology.
 The National Biodiversity Network is a crowd-sourced site and is not considered reliable evidence.